 - Neck and spine injuries – from mild to severe, caused by a mistake made during a surgical procedure or by administering the wrong drugs and medication.
 Additionally, if a patient is badly handled resulted in them being dropped or to otherwise fall.

 - Complications caused by surgical procedures – injuries and illness caused as a side effect of badly carried out or wrongly prescribed surgical and medical procedures.

-- Anesthesia mistakes – injuries caused by incorrectly administered anesthetic during a surgical procedure.
+- Anaesthesia mistakes – injuries caused by incorrectly administered anaesthetic during a surgical procedure.